Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

-The inclusion of noble gas atoms might be detected via an increase in lattice constant observable in x-ray diffraction, or in Raman or infrared (IR) vibrational spectroscopy.
+The inclusion of noble gas atoms might be detected via an increase in the lattice constant observable in x-ray diffraction, or in Raman or infrared (IR) vibrational spectroscopy.
 The antifluorite oxides and sulfides, without noble gas atoms, have one Raman and one IR active vibrational mode.
 Inclusion of Ne atoms in K$_2$S at 5 GPa leads to the appearance of an additional vibrational mode at around 110 cm$^{-1}$, as can be seen in Fig.\ \ref{fig:phonon_bandstructure_NeK2S-K2S}.
+The Ne-derived normal modes represent the relative motion between Ne atoms and K$_2$S crystal, as shown in Fig.\ \ref{fig:phonon_bandstructure_NeK2S-K2S}(b), and the vibrational amplitude of Ne is much higher than that of K and S. Other localized high frequency modes are mainly derived from the S atoms (Fig.\ \ref{fig:phonon_bandstructure_NeK2S-K2S}(c)(d)).
+The vibrations are in directions along body diagonals or face diagonals.
 The zone-center mode of NeK$_2$S at around 110 cm$^{-1}$ is IR active, and the NeK$_2$S/K$_2$S modes around 150 cm$^{-1}$ are Raman active, and those around 230 cm$^{-1}$ are IR active.
 The calculated Raman and IR intensities for NeK$_2$S/K$_2$S at 5 GPa are shown in the Supplemental Material \cite{Supplemental}.
 The appearance of a new IR active vibrational mode of NeK$_2$S at around 110 cm$^{-1}$, the shifts in the Raman and IR frequencies, and the changes in Raman intensity could be used as signatures of the inclusion of Ne atoms.
 Similar data for the inclusion of He within Na$_2$O at 40 GPa are reported in the Supplemental Material \cite{Supplemental}.
 As condensed He or Ne are commonly used as the pressure transmission medium in diamond-anvil-cell experiments \cite{Jayaraman_DAC_1983}, our results are also relevant to the question of whether these atoms could enter alkali oxides and sulfides in diamond-anvil-cell experiments.